 An entity that does not carry out any of the above detection methods will be classed as a non-screening entity.

-- Regulated supplier of in-flight supplies' has the same meaning as in EU Regulation 2015/1998 and means a supplier whose procedures meet common security rules and standards sufficient to allow delivery of in-flight supplies directly to aircraft. - n) 'Vetting' is the systematic process of investigation followed in determining a person's security competence.
+"Regulated supplier of in-flight supplies" has the same meaning as in EU Regulation 2015/1998 and means a supplier whose procedures meet common security rules and standards sufficient to allow delivery of in-flight supplies directly to aircraft.